 I fear I might lose clients.
 I mean, why would you come to me if I struggle myself?
-Although years ago my psychologist told me that all counsellors he knows go to counselling themselves and I have never forgotten this.
+Although years ago my psychologist told me that all counselors he knows go to counseling themselves and I have never forgotten this.
 And just yesterday my doctor assured me that I am not a fraud if I support you even as I get support for myself.

 I feel shame at not being able to truly, once and for all, fix myself.
 I wonder if my whole life is going to be like this: a series of ups and downs.
 Because that is painful to think about.
 I wonder if I am just lazy or weak.
 But then I realize that as a young child I struggled and looking back I don’t think that little girl even knew about being lazy or weak.
 She just felt too sad.
 Too lonely.
 Too much pain and she didn’t quite know what to do with it all.